pirocorp/Object-Oriented-Design/13. DDD/Elements of a Domain Model Value Objects And Services.md

 ## Module Review

 - **Immutable** - Refers to a type whose state cannot be changed once the object has been instantiated.
 - **Value Object** - An immutable class whose identity is dependent on the combination of its values.
+They are used as a property of an entity.
+The composition of their values identifies them. **Value Objects** are immutable and should have no side effects.
+Strings and dates are great examples of **Value Objects**.
-- **Domain Services** - Provide a place in the model to hold behavior that doesn’t belong elsewhere in the domain.
+- **Domain Services** - Provide a place in the model to hold behavior that doesn’t belong elsewhere in the domain. **Domain Services** orchestrate across different parts of the domain model.
+Watch out for the overuse of **Domain Services**!
 - **Side Effects** - Changes in the state of the application or interaction with the outside world (e.g., infrastructure).